 When not at work Michael likes cycling, spending time with family, looking after his dog and hens, assisting his son with his budding karting career.
 He is also a retained fire fighter in the village of Painswick where he lives.

 Michael has high standards and likes to do things properly and smartly.
 If it’s a traditional funeral you want he wears the traditional frock coat, a red and burgundy waistcoat, and a top hat – a good look.
 In an area where traditional values have slipped somewhat among some other local funeral directors, Michael is a firm believer in shouldering a coffin properly, not wheeling it in on a trolley.
 He’s not a man for short cuts.
-If you don’t want such a formal affair, Michael is extremely happy to wear whatever you want.
-For example, in November 2011 he conducted a Glastonbury-themed funeral in his wellington boots.
+If you don’t want such a formal affair, Michael is extremely happy to wear whatever you want – he’s conducted a Glastonbury-themed funeral in his wellington boots.
 He really is flexible – and never reluctantly so.
-If you don’t want a hearse, he’s got a Chrysler people carrier.
+If you don’t want a hearse, he’s got a silver Mercedes estate car you can have as an alternative .
 He is looking to acquire vehicles which are kind to the environment.

 For Michael it’s very important that you go home feeling that the funeral was a positive experience and that everything was done well.
 Says Michael, “The important thing is to give people what they want, to talk through their thoughts and their needs and to help them make the right decisions.
 They only have one chance to carry out a funeral for their loved one so it’s very important that they have all the information that they need and all the time that they need to do it right.”
 He does a very good job of this.